gholdman1/graphenemodeling/doc/source/index.rst

 GrapheneModeling
 ================

-GrapheneModeling makes modeling graphene easy!
+GrapheneModeling makes it easy to model graphene!

-A large amount of literature has been written on graphene.
+Graphene research has exploded in the past two decades.
+As such, a large amount of literature has been written from theoretical descriptions of its properties and some experimental verification.
 The singular goal of GraphenemModeling is to compile the most important literature as executable code into one Python package for the use of the community.

 Are you a research group looking to explain your experiment with